remy-abergel/linear-superres/c/README.md

 ### IRLS & Lucky imaging (reproduce Figure 14)

-We reproduce here a similar experiment to that proposed in Figure 14 of the IPOL paper (again, the result will formally slightly differ due to the random generation of the experiment parameters).
+We reproduce here a similar experiment to that proposed in Figure 14 of the companion article (again, the result will formally slightly differ due to the random generation of the experiment parameters).
 This experiment illustrates how the lucky-imaging procedure can be used to remove outliers from the initial sequence in order to improve the reconstruction quality.

-Place yourself in the [`src_c`](src_c) directory of this software and run the following bash commands
+Place yourself in the [`c/src`](src) directory of this software and run the following bash commands:

 ```bash
 # compute a synthetic sequence containing L=20 low-resolution images